-6.111 To ensure that the RAMS continues to be based upon up-to-date information, it is recommended that updated visitor monitoring is undertaken in the first two years of the Tendring District Plan Part 2 being adopted, and is repeated no less frequently than once every five years.
+6.137 The RAMS has already been progressed as a joint venture and responsibility between the 11 Essex Authorities and will continue to be developed further in consultation with Natural England.
+To ensure that the RAMS continues to be based upon up-to-date information, it is recommended that updated visitor monitoring is undertaken in the first two years of the Tendring District Plan

+Section 2 being adopted, and is repeated no less frequently than once every five years.
 This will ensure that the RAMS provides an up to date baseline against which to measure the status, extent and effect of recreational pressures going forward, and will ensure that the mitigation measures committed to in the RAMS continue to be based upon up to date information and in agreement with Natural England.
 It will also be important to ensure that up to date bird data are also available to inform mitigation measures.
 This is regularly undertaken at each of the European sites as part of the BTO's WeBS Core Counts and Low Tide Counts and it is therefore predicted that such information will be available but, to ensure certainty, a commitment will be required by the Council that in the unlikely event that suitably up to date bird survey data are not available during each five year period, they will undertake equivalent survey work to inform the RAMS.